cvs-health/testaro/README.md

 The `timeLimit` property is optional.
 If it is omitted, a default of 300 seconds (5 minutes) is set.

+### Processing

+Testaro initializes a report as a JavaScript object.
+It has a `script` property, which is a copy of script, and an `acts` property, which is a copy of the `commands` property of the script.
+Initially, the `commands` and `acts` arrays are identical.
+During processing, Testaro adds content to the `acts` array.
+In the resulting report, the `commands` array shows what you asked Testaro to do, and the `acts` array shows what Testaro actually did and the results.

 ### Example

 Here is an example of a script: